AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/rules-engine-integration.md

+---
+title: Signal extension and Rules Engine integration
+description: A guide that explains how to integrate the Signal extension with Mobile Core Rules Engine using the Data Collection UI.
+---

 # Signal extension and Rules Engine integration

 The rules that you set up can use the available triggers and conditions, which result in one of the following actions: